-If the AC power fails, battery back-up will allow the alarm to sound for at least 4 minutes.
-If AC power fails and the battery is weak, protection should last for up to 7 days.
+This alarm must have AC or battery power to operate.
+If the AC power fails, battery back-up will allow the alarm to sound for at least 4 minutes (if the battery is weak, protection should last for up to 7 days.)
 If AC power fails and the battery is dead or missing, the alarm cannot operate.

 It is possible an electrical fire could occur on the circuit powering this unit.
 If this happened, the power to the unit could be cut off and it may fail to alarm.
 Some safety experts recommend wiring warning devices like this unit on separate circuits from other appliances, since these circuits are not as likely to be overloaded.
 Other safety experts recommend wiring these units on the same circuits as appliances so it is more readily apparent if the circuit fails.
 Whichever circuit you choose, it is recommended you also install battery powered units as back-ups in case of fire on the circuit powering the AC powered units.
-Read Before You Install This Smoke Alarm (continued) ...